Tech Bootcamps: Compare Programs 2026

 Yes, for most career switchers

-Bootcamps offer strong ROI for career switchers, with 79% job placement rates and 84% average salary increases.
-Best for those wanting practical skills quickly versus theoretical computer science education.
-Success depends on program quality, your dedication, and local job market.
+79% job placement rates and 84% average salary increases across bootcamp graduates.
+Best for people who want practical skills fast rather than theoretical CS education.
+ROI depends on program quality, your effort, and local hiring demand.

 Source: Course Report 2024, Stack Overflow Survey 2024